stomp/stomp-spec/src/stomp-specification-1.2.md

 The `transaction` header is REQUIRED, and the transaction identifier will be used for `SEND`, `COMMIT`, `ABORT`, `ACK`, and `NACK` frames to bind them to the named transaction.
-Transaction identifiers MUST be unique per connection.
+Within the same connection, different transactions MUST use different transaction identifiers.

 Any started transactions which have not been committed will be implicitly aborted if the client sends a `DISCONNECT` frame or if the TCP connection